bugsink/helm-charts/README.md

 ```

 Refer to the Bugsink chart [values](https://github.com/bugsink/helm-charts/blob/main/charts/bugsink/values.yaml) file
-for configurations.
+for configuration options.

-**WARNING**: The installed Bugsink instance using the above command is not exposed to the internet and is only available
+**WARNING**: The instance deployed with the command above is **not** exposed to the internet and is only accessible from
-from within the cluster.
-For exposing your Bugsink instance, you can choose between a few options such as ingress, load
+within the cluster.
+To expose your Bugsink instance, you can choose one of several options—such as an Ingress, a
-balancer and a node-port.
-This can be specified in your `values.yaml` file.
+LoadBalancer service, or a NodePort service—and specify it in your `values.yaml` file.